 Electricity plans often come with a variety of fees – from credit card fees, reconnection and disconnection fees and late payment fees.
-The table below provides a summary of fees for small businesses for each retailer in each state.
-To see business electricity fees that apply for a specific plan in each electricity network please click on the view button in the table below to take you to their detailed plan listing where you can access the Basic Plan Information including these fees.
+The table below provides a summary of average fees for small businesses for each retailer in each state to help you compare retailers.
+To view business electricity fees that apply for a specific plan in each electricity network please click on the view button in the table below to take you to their detailed plan listing where you can access the Basic Plan Information including these fees.

 Select your State/Territory: